 One of the first semantic context modeling approaches was the Aspect-Scale-Context (ASC) model proposed by (Strang, Linnhoff-Popien, & Frank, 2003).
 Compared to non-semantic models, ASC enabled contextual interoperability during service discovery and execution in a distributed system.
-Indeed, this model consists of three concepts:
+Indeed, this model consists in three concepts:

-- Aspects are measurable properties of an entity (e.g. the current temperature of a room) - Scales are metrics used to express the measure of these properties (e.g. Celsius temperature) - Context qualifies the measure itself by describing the sensor, the timestamp and quality data of the core to inter-operate with web services.
-OntoBroker (Decker, Erdmann, Fensel, & Studer, 1999) was chosen for semantic inference and reasoning, supporting F-Logic as knowledge representation and query language.
+- Aspects are measurable properties of an entity (e.g. the current temperature of a room) - Scales are metrics used to express the measure of these properties (e.g. Celsius temperature) - Context qualifies the measure itself by defining the sensor, the timestamp and quality data

 Contexts can be converted from a scale to another using Operations, also described semantically, and can be mapped to an implemented service.
 This model has been implemented as the CoOL Context Ontology Language.
-The CoOL core ontology can be formulated in OWL-DL (Dean & Schreiber, 2004) and F-Logic (objectoriented).
-The CoOL integration is an extension
+The CoOL core ontology can be formulated in OWL-DL (Dean & Schreiber, 2004) and F-Logic (object-oriented).
+The CoOL integration is an extension of the core to inter-operate with web services.
+OntoBroker (Decker, Erdmann, Fensel, & Studer, 1999) was chosen for semantic inference and reasoning, supporting F-Logic as knowledge representation and query language.